RiskIdent/ansible-collection-luks/README.md

 [![REUSE status](https://api.reuse.software/badge/github.com/RiskIdent/ansible-collection-luks)](https://api.reuse.software/info/github.com/RiskIdent/ansible-collection-luks)

+> [!WARNING]
+> Repo has been unmaintained for a while.
+Use at your own risk

 Ansible roles to install Dropbear and configure initramfs networking, a precondition for the action plugin `reboot_luks_ssh` to automatically reboot a machine with LUKS (Linux Unified Key Setup) full-disk encryption enabled.